 What Happens When You Stop Drinking: Day 1

-On your first day without drink, don’t expect to feel much different.
-Unlike an alcoholic, who will experience acute withdrawal symptoms and cravings within hours of quitting cold turkey, Johnson says most heavy drinkers who stop won’t notice the effects right away “because you don’t have that much alcohol continually present in your system.”
+On your first day without a drink, don’t expect to feel much different.
+Unlike an alcoholic, who will experience acute withdrawal symptoms and cravings within hours of quitting cold turkey, Johnson says most heavy drinkers who stop won’t notice the effects right away, “because you don’t have that much alcohol continually present in your system.”

 What you might notice is sugar or carb cravings, as your body isn’t getting the empty calories it’s used to getting from booze.
 “When you stop using alcohol, your sweet tooth still kicks in, so be careful of which foods and beverages you replace it with,” Johnson says.